PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 Using PennyLane v0.32 on Google Colab with the Python 3 Google Compute Engine backend, this optimization takes 3min 28s ± 2.05s to complete.

-Let's switch over to [Lightning](https://docs.pennylane.ai/projects/lightning/en/stable/), our high-performance statevector simulator, alongside the adjoint differentiation method.
+Let's switch over to `Lightning <https://docs.pennylane.ai/projects/lightning>`__, our high-performance statevector simulator, alongside the adjoint differentiation method.
 To do so, we change the first two lines of the above code-block to set the device as ``"lightning.qubit"``, and specify ``diff_method="adjoint"`` in the QNode decorator.
 With this